EMAG: Self-Rectifying Diffusion Sampling with Exponential Moving Average Guidance: Additional experiments and ablation results

 \subsection{Hyperparameter selection for baselines}

 In this section, we report the ablation experiments used to select guidance scales for all baseline guidance methods for our main experiments.
-For SD3, ablations on conditional text-to-image generation are shown in Table~\ref{tab:sd3_cond_sag_seg_s2_erg_apg_cads}, while unconditional generation with null prompts is reported in Table~\ref{tab:sd3_uncond_sag_seg_ierg}.
-For DiT, the unconditional ablations are provided in Table~\ref{tab:dit_uncond_pag_sag_seg}, and the class conditional ablations are summarized in Table~\ref{tab:dit_cond_sag_seg_s2_erg_apg_cads}.
+For SD3, ablations on conditional text-to-image generation are shown in Table~\ref{tab:sd3_cond_sag_seg_s2_erg_apg_cads} and \ref{tab:guidance_methods_comparison_full}, while unconditional generation with null prompts is reported in Table~\ref{tab:sd3_uncond_sag_seg_ierg}.
+For DiT, the unconditional ablations are provided in Table~\ref{tab:dit_uncond_pag_sag_seg}, and the class conditional ablations are summarized in Tables~\ref{tab:dit_cond_sag_seg_s2_erg_apg_cads},\ref{tab:dit_guidance_ablation_256} and \ref{tab:dit_guidance_ablation_512}.